Lee Seung-gi: Philanthropy

 In December 2022, Lee donated ₩2 billion in development funds to improve the medical environment of Seoul National University Children's Hospital.

-On Lee’s 36th birthday, January 13, 2023, he donated ₩550 million to Korean Red Cross.
+On Lee's 36th birthday, January 13, 2023, he donated ₩550 million to Korean Red Cross.
 The donation was used for mobile meal vehicles to support disaster relief activities and the production of blood donation buses to solve the problem of blood shortages.
 Lee continues to participate in donations for neighbors in need through various social organizations, including the Korean Red Cross every year.

 On February 3, 2023, Lee donated ₩300 million to the Korea Advanced Institute of Science and Technology (KAIST) to lead the development of science and technology.
-The entire donation will be used to fund the establishment of KAIST’s New York campus.
+The entire donation will be used to fund the establishment of KAIST's New York campus.
 He was also appointed honorary ambassador for the New York campus.

+On April 24, 2023, Lee and his wife, Lee Da-in donated the money they received as wedding gifts to neighbors in need.
+Lee donated ₩110 million to the Korean Red Cross.
+Of these, ₩100 million will be used to provide childcare products to low-income families and ₩10 million was donated to help neighbors affected by forest fires in Gangneung.

+On March 15, 2025, Lee donated ₩100 million to the Millennium Foundation.